The Swiss school where students study Dante in Florence and Flamenco in Seville

 This is not just a school that excels academically.
 As Secilmis tells us, teachers at the school support students in pursuing their deepest personal interests – sometimes going to surprising lengths.

 “I worked in a program called 'TASIS Student Films'," he says.
 “The teachers were open enough to let me follow my interests and try out a broad range of styles.
 It was a hands-on experience with the help of a great team, and in my last year I went ahead and made a feature-length comedy with a cast of 40 students and teachers.

-Mark Aeschliman and a student/Alex Secilmis (right).
-Photos: TASIS
+Creating together: Mark Aeschliman and a student.
+Photo: TASIS

 “The initiative was my own, but TASIS gave me a great platform.
-The curriculum is eclectic so that you can really challenge yourself academically, whether that’s aiming for a certain university or just figuring out what your passions are.”
-Secilmis is now studying filmmaking at King’s College London.
+The curriculum is eclectic so that you can really challenge yourself academically, whether that's aiming for a certain university or just figuring out what your passions are."
+Secilmis is now studying fillm theory at King’s College London.

 Any student graduating from TASIS can expect to gain admission to a quality university in the US or Europe – including, in some cases, the world's most selective institutions.
 Top performers include students interested in business careers, as well as cultural pursuits.

-The school’s 2020 valedictorian, Giulia Meregalli, is studying Land Economy at the University of Cambridge and may eventually pursue a career in management consultancy and investment or pharmaceutical management.
+The school's 2020 valedictorian, Giulia Meregalli, is studying Finance at the University of Cambridge and has already begun a career in management consultancy and strategy.

 "I'll miss the ability to relate and build connections with people from all over the world – and being part of such an international student body," she says.
 "I'll also miss the at-home feeling that I knew at TASIS, feeling as stable, at ease, and comfortable as I would at home."